 Since the Canterbury Earthquake Royal Commission recommended changes to the way that engineers are regulated, there’s been much discussion about how these changes should be made.

-For the past three years, we’ve been working on raising the bar for our members, including developing a new Code of Ethical Conduct, overhauling the complaints process and reshaping the membership pathway.
-More recently, we’ve been speaking with Building and Construction Minister Jenny Salesa and MBIE on how to go about implementing new regulation, and we are working closely with the Government on the design of the new system.
-To do this, we’ll need your help.
+In the mean time, we’ve been working on raising the bar for our members, including developing a new Code of Ethical Conduct, overhauling the complaints process and reshaping the membership pathway.
+More recently, we’ve been speaking with Building and Construction Minister Jenny Salesa and MBIE on how the system of regulation could be improved.

 What are we working towards?

 We are advocating for a system of licensing for safety-critical work.
 The goal is a system that both better protects the public and works better for engineers.
 CPEng, in its current form, doesn’t provide enough assurance that an engineer can do specific, safety critical tasks.
 Conversely, it doesn’t stop engineers operating outside their areas of competence, which was the concern of Canterbury Earthquakes Royal Commission.